Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **Learn More**

-We've barely scratched the surface, and there is much more to discover about Particl Marketplace!
+We've barely scratched the surface, and there is much more to discover about :term:`Particl Marketplace`!
 The next section will make you aware of some essentials.